1977–78 AEK Athens F.C. season: Overview

-At the beginning of the season, the first clouds gathered over Barlos' collaboration with František Fadrhonc.
+At the beginning of the season, the first rifts appeared over the relations of Barlos and František Fadrhonc.
 The philosophical differences between the two men regarding the future course of the team were presented, as Barlos wanted the staffing of AEK with big names, who would launch them to the top, while the "grandfather" seemed to prefer the gradual staffing of the team through their academies, which he had under his supervision and had upgraded to a fairly high level.

 The price of their difference of philosophy resulted in the removal of Fadrhonc after the away defeat against Olympiacos at the 2nd matchday.
-The Czech's assistant Andreas Stamatiadis sat on the team's bench for the next two games as an interim coach and from there Zlatko Čajkovski took over the fate of AEK.
+The Czech's assistant Andreas Stamatiadis sat on the team's bench for the next two games as an interim coach and from there Zlatko Čajkovski took over the wheel of AEK.
 The so-called "Čik" as an ardent supporter of attacking and spectacular football, continued Fadrhonc's work handling the club's roster perfectly.

-In the UEFA Cup, AEK faced the Romanian ASA Târgu Mureș, for the First Round.
+In the UEFA Cup, AEK faced the Romanian ASA Târgu Mureș, for the first round.
 In Romania, AEK presented a mediocre appearance, which was largely due to the tragic condition of the field.
 It rained torrentially at the city for two consecutive days before the match, resulting in a mud-flooded pitch.
 The Romanians, took advantage of AEK's inability to develop their technical virtues on the field and not only did they defend effectively, but also won by 1–0.
 In the replay match, AEK were imposing and the score stopped at 3–0, while they lost many opportunities for more throughout the second half.
-The draw brought AEK at the Second Round opponents with the Belgian Standard Liège, which proved to be a difficult opponent and managed to leave the AEK stadium with a draw.
+The draw brought AEK at the second round opponents with the Belgian Standard Liège, which proved to be a difficult opponent and managed to leave the AEK stadium with a draw.
 The replay match found AEK unlucky, as they were left behind 1–0 by an own goal.
-The yellow and blacks managed to recover from the shock and they will equalized in 1–1, but in the last half hour of the match found AEK exhausted and Standard Liège with everything on their side, including necessary luck, they scored 3 goals.
+The yellow-blacks managed to recover from the shock and they equalized to 1–1, but in the last half hour of the match found AEK exhausted and Standard Liège with everything on their side, including necessary luck, they scored 3 goals.

 At the 15th matchday, the games took place the day after Christmas and the footballers' union proceeded to the first mobilization of the industry, claiming a strike for the specific matchday, which resulted the clubs lining up with players from the amateur divisions and only foreign professionals.
 After the passing of the first months and the recovery of the injured Bajević, AEK looked like a goal machine.

 They achieved a total of 74 goals having the best attack of the league, which they won with a difference of 7 points from the second PAOK.
 It was characteristic that after the defeat in the 2nd match that brought about the removal of Fadrhonc, AEK were defeated only once.
 Thomas Mavros was the league's top scorer with 22 goals, while in fourth place was Takis Nikoloudis with 15.